FloRichardAloeCorp/gateway-doc/docs/configuration/services.md

           # Toggle auth middleware for this endpoint.
           enabled: <boolean>

           # List of accepted roles in the JWT.
-See "TODO".
+See https://gateway-doc.onrender.com/configuration/auth_middleware/.
           authorized_roles:
             - <string>

           # List of required permissions in the JWT.
-See "TODO".
+See https://gateway-doc.onrender.com/configuration/auth_middleware/.
           required_permissions:
             - <string>